 Description:

-1. Teachers give each child a set of stickers and a piece of construction paper.
+- Teachers give each child a set of stickers and a piece of construction paper.
 Ask them to create a snake with the stickers.
 Their stickers can go anyway they like because a snake can be in any form.

-2. When they are finished talk about how the word snake starts with the letter "S", Put a label on the bottom of their paper and write their name on it.
+- When they are finished talk about how the word snake starts with the letter "S", Put a label on the bottom of their paper and write their name on it.

-3. As an extension to the art activity and discussions try a movement activity.
+Gayle's Hint: Also talk about the hissing sound the snake makes and the slithering movements of snakes. - As an extension to the art activity and discussions try a movement activity.
 Put on some soft music and ask children to move like Sneaky Snakes Slithering in the grass.

 File Folder Letters